red-hat-data-services/ods-ci/ods_ci/docs/ODS-CI-IMAGE-README.md

     - USE_OCM_IDP (default: 1): it sets the IDP creation script to use either OCM (OpenShift Cluster Manager) CLI and APIs or OC CLI to create the IDPs in the cluster.
 If it is sets to 0, OC CLI is used.
     * If USE_OCM_IDP = 1:
       - OCM_TOKEN: it contains the authorization token to allow ODS-CI to install IDPs in the test cluster using OCM
-      - OCM_ENV (default: stage): it contains the OCM environment name, e.g., stage vs production
+      - OCM_ENV: it contains the OCM environment name, e.g., staging vs production.
+If not set, OCM CLI assumes it is production

 ## Running the ODS-CI container image from terminal